On local integration of Lie brackets: The local Lie groupoid associated to a spray

-define the structure maps of a local Lie groupoid on $(G_V,M,\sigma)=(A,M,q)$.
-The Maurer-Cartan form of this local groupoid coincides with the realization form $\theta$ associated to $V$; in particular, $G_V$ is a local Lie groupoid integrating $A$, called the \textbf{spray groupoid} associated to $A$ and $V$. \end{theorem}
+where $k(t,a,b)$ is the solution of the ODE \eqref{eq:ODE}, define the structure maps of a local Lie groupoid on $(G_V,M,\sigma)=(A,M,q)$.
+The Maurer-Cartan form of this local groupoid coincides with the realization form $\theta$ associated to $V$; in particular, $G_V$ is a local Lie groupoid integrating $A$. \end{theorem}